abhiram-s2002/racer/TERMS_OF_SERVICE.md

 - You are responsible for all activity under your account
 - You must maintain accurate and up-to-date profile information
 - You are responsible for maintaining the security of your device
+ - You acknowledge our limited right to administer account identifiers (including usernames) that violate policy or law (see Section 4 and 15)

 ### 3.3 Account Verification
 - We may require verification of your identity or contact information